terrafx/terrafx/docs/samples/Samples.md

 ## [Graphics/HelloWindow.cs](../../samples/TerraFX/Graphics/HelloWindow.cs)

-This shows how a user can trivial create a blank window and then "clear" it to the specified color.
+This shows how a user can trivially create a blank window and then "clear" it to the specified color.
 In this case, [Cornflower Blue](https://en.wikipedia.org/wiki/Cornflower_blue).

 ### D3D12.HelloWindow - Windows